isomerpages/nlb-biblioasia/_podcast/Episode 6/Transcript.md

 I think those are my main tasks.
 But I also helped write encyclopedia articles for Infopedia.
 I also write BiblioAsia articles.
 I mean, this is BiblioAsia+, so I try to give a bit more.

 Jimmy  <br>
 Thank you very much, Shu Tieng.
 We've covered quite a lot.
 If anyone is interested in learning more about stone tools in Singapore, they should check out Shu Tieng's article on BiblioAsia.
 Shu Tieng, right now we come to the part of the podcast where we ask questions, and we want you to reply very quickly.
 And it's not necessarily related to archaeology.
 Actually it's not related to archaeology.
-My first question is: who is the coolest person that you know of in Singapore history?
+My first question: who is the coolest person that you know of in Singapore history?

 Shu Tieng <br>
 There are so many, I can't choose one.